 - The Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB). - Hunter Business School (HBS) is registered & licensed by the New York State Department of Education, Bureau of Proprietary School Supervision (NYSED, BPSS). - HBS is regionally accredited by the Middle States Association of Colleges and Schools, Commission on Secondary Schools (MSA-CESS). - Practical Nurse (PN) program is registered by the NYS Professional Education Program Review unit in the Office of the Professions and has met the Department's standards for accreditation of the Board of Regents and the Regulations of the Commissioner of Education.
-(Levittown Campus). - Diagnostic Medical Sonography (DMS) program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (Medford Campus). - Radiologic Technology (RT) Program is approved by the BPSS & New York State Department of Health (NYSDOH) and is pending accreditation with the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+(Levittown Campus). - Diagnostic Medical Sonography (DMS) program is accredited by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS), a committee of the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (Medford & Levittown Campuses). - Radiologic Technology (RT) Program is approved by the BPSS & NYS Department of Health (NYSDOH) and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 HBS's RT Program is also recognized by The American Registry of Radiologic Technologists, (ARRT).
+(Levittown Campus).

-(Levittown Campus). - HBS is an eligible Institution for the training of students from Adult Career and Continuing Educational Services (ACCES-VR). - Approved by New York State Division of Veterans' Affairs. - Member of the Levittown & Medford Chambers of Commerce.
+- HBS is an eligible Institution for the training of students from Adult Career and Continuing Educational Services (ACCES-VR). - Approved by New York State Division of Veterans' Affairs. - Member of the Levittown & Medford Chambers of Commerce.